-Several approaches have been proposed for a known underlying graph structure, including both frequentist and Bayesian methods, when solving the variable selection problem.
-Li and Li (2008, 2010) study a graphconstrained regularization procedure and its theoretical properties to take into account the neighborhood information of the variables measured on a known graph.
-Pan et al. (2010) propose a grouped penalty based on the L{γ} -norm that smooths the regression coefficients of the predictors over the available network.
-From a Bayesian perspective, Li and Zhang (2010) and Stingo and Vannucci (2010) incorporate a graph structure in the Markov random field (MRF) prior on indicators of variable selection, encouraging the joint selection of predictors with known relationships.
-Stingo et al. (2011) and Peng et al. (2013) propose selecting both the pathways and the genes within them using prior knowledge on gene-gene interactions or functional relationships.
+When the underlying graph structure is known, several approaches including both frequentist and Bayesian methods have been proposed and studied in the literature to solve the variable selection problem.
+Li and Li (2008, 2010) study a graph-constrained regularization procedure and its theoretical properties to take into account the neighborhood information of the variables measured on a known graph.
+Pan et al. (2010) propose a grouped penalty based on the $L{\gamma}$ -norm that smooths the regression coefficients of the predictors over the available network.
+On the Bayesian side, Li and Zhang (2010) and Stingo and Vannucci (2010) incorporate a graph structure in the Markov random field (MRF) prior on indicators of variable selection, encouraging the joint selection of predictors with known relationships.
+Stingo et al. (2011) and Peng et al. (2013) propose the selection of both pathways and genes within them based on prior knowledge on gene-gene interactions or functional relationships.

 However, when the underlying graph is unknown and needs to be selected, comparatively fewer methods have been proposed.
-Dobra (2009) estimates a network among relevant predictors by first performing a stochastic search in the regression setting to identify possible subsets of predictors.
-Then, a Bayesian model averaging method is applied to estimate a dependency network.
-Liu et al. (2014) develop a Bayesian method for a regularized regression that provides an inference on the inter-relationship between the variables by explicitly modeling a graph Laplacian matrix.
-Peterson et al. (2016) simultaneously infer a sparse network among the predictors and perform variable selection.
-They use this network as guidance by incorporating it into a prior that favors the selection of connected variables based on a Gaussian graphical model among the predictors.
-This, in turn, provides a sparse and interpretable representation of the conditional dependencies found in the data.
+Dobra (2009) estimate a network among relevant predictors by first performing a stochastic search in the regression setting to identify possible subsets of predictors, then applying a Bayesian model averaging method to estimate a dependency network.
+Liu et al. (2014) develop a Bayesian method for regularized regression, which provides inference on the inter-relationship between variables by explicitly modeling through a graph Laplacian matrix.
+Peterson et al. (2016) simultaneously infer a sparse network among the predictors and perform variable selection using this network as guidance by incorporating it into a prior favoring selection of connected variables based on a Gaussian graphical model among the predictors, which provides a sparse and interpretable representation of the conditional dependencies found in the data.
 In a slightly different context, Chekouo et al. (2015) and Chekouo et al. (2016) relate two sets of covariates via a DAG to integrate multiple genomic platforms and select the most relevant features.
-Given the ordering of the variables, they use a mixture of a non-local prior (Johnson and Rossell, 2012) and a point mass at zero to infer the DAG structure.
+Given the ordering of variables, they use a mixture of a non-local prior (Johnson and Rossell, 2012) and a point mass at zero to infer the DAG structure.

-To the best of our knowledge, despite the developments in Bayesian methods for joint variable and graph selection, no rigorous investigations of the high-dimensional consistency properties of these methods have been undertaken.
-Hence, our goal is to investigate whether joint selection consistency results can be established in a high-dimensional regression setting with network-structured predictors.
-This is a challenging goal, particularly because of the interaction between the regression coefficients and the graph in the posterior analysis, as well as the massive parameter space to be explored for both the coefficients and the graph.
+Despite the developments in Bayesian methods for joint variable and graph selection, a rigorous investigation of the high-dimensional consistency properties of these methods has not been undertaken to the best of our knowledge.
+Hence, our goal was to investigate if joint selection consistency results could be established in the high-dimensional regression setting with network-structured predictors.
+This is a challenging goal, particularly because of the interaction between the regression coefficients and the graph in the posterior analysis, and the massive parameter space to be explored for both the coefficients and the graph.